dotnet/sdk/src/Microsoft.CodeAnalysis.NetAnalyzers/src/Microsoft.CodeAnalysis.NetAnalyzers.md

 ## [CA1062](https://learn.microsoft.com/dotnet/fundamentals/code-analysis/quality-rules/ca1062): Validate arguments of public methods

-An externally visible method dereferences one of its reference arguments without verifying whether that argument is null (Nothing in Visual Basic).
-All reference arguments that are passed to externally visible methods should be checked against null.
-If appropriate, throw an ArgumentNullException when the argument is null or add a Code Contract precondition asserting non-null argument.
+An externally visible method dereferences one of its reference arguments without verifying whether that argument is 'null' ('Nothing' in Visual Basic).
+All reference arguments that are passed to externally visible methods should be checked against 'null'.
+If appropriate, throw an 'ArgumentNullException' when the argument is 'null'.
 If the method is designed to be called only by known assemblies, you should make the method internal.

 |Item|Value|
 |-|-|